alpharaoh/scopy/README.md

 # Scopy
 Written in Python3<br />
 Collects all valid scopes from hackerone programs<br />
-Can collect multiple scopes at once and output their scopes<br />
+Can collect multiple scopes at once and output their scopes
 ![Demo](/demo/demo.gif)

 # Disclaimer